 So tell me, which book do you want to read in the original language it was written?

-The book is told from a first person narrative.
+The book is told from a first first-person.
 The book opens when the narrator, who is also the author, flips through old photographs which belonged to his grandmother.
 Soon the grandmother walks in and starts to reminisce about the photos.

 The story continues to explore the grandmother’s life as well as the narrator’s life and how her stories influenced him.